Business Partner

 -

 Foreign Amount: Only shown if the Set Amount checkbox is selected.
-Here, Etendo allows the user to manually enter the equivalent amount in the new currency that will replace or update the Business Partner's balance.
+Use this field to manually enter the equivalent amount in the new currency that will replace or update the Business Partner's balance.

 -